eskil/authed_app/README.md

    end
 ```

 and the tests are back down to <2s.

-I think it's reasonable approach,
+Storing static passwords and hashes is reasonable approach in many
+situations.
+I won't got into editorial and begin to talk about fast
-YMMV and you can always add separate factories for separate test
+unit-tests versus factory induced variety etc..
+YMMV and you can
+always add separate factories for separate test cases.
-cases.

 ## JSON API